umer480/kubernetes/ingress.md

 ```
 We prefer **ingress** over **NodePort** because it’s scalable, secure, and manageable, especially when dealing with multiple services or domains.

+LB Service is limited : Layer 4, no advance routing decisions, no SSL Termination etc

 # ingress benefits

 - Centralized access control - Act as a centralized entrypoint for all external service